y-a-v-a/node-gd/README.md

 console.log(version); // 2.0.1 or 2.1.1 or the like
 ```

-There are different flavours of images, of which the main ones are palette-based (up to 256 colors) and true color images (millions of colors).
-GIFs are always palette-based, PNGs can be both palette-based or true color.
-JPEGs are always true color images. `gd.create()` will create a palette-based base image while `gd.createTrueColor()` will create a true color image.

 ## Test

 ```bash
 $ npm test
 ```
-The `test/output` directory contains the resulting images of the test script.
+The `test/output/` directory contains the resulting images of the test script.
 The tests use, in some cases, a GNU Freefont font, which is licensed under the GNU General Public License v3.

 ## Related